 Due to complexities and gray areas in the law, businesses and organizations operating in New York frequently encounter questions regarding what may or may not constitute lobbying, as well as the registration and reporting requirements that follow.

 How can we help protect your organization?

-Top-tier in-house lobbyists from a variety of companies, associations, and nonprofits rely on Harris Beach’s Lobbying Compliance team and its decades of experience.
-Our knowledgeable attorneys and filing clerks advise and assist you in complying with federal, state and municipal lobbying laws.
-As lawyers who do not ourselves lobby, our sole focus is helping to ensure you are protected and in compliance.
+Top-tier in-house lobbyists from a variety of companies, associations and nonprofits rely on Harris Beach’s Lobbying Compliance team and its decades of experience.
+Our knowledgeable attorneys and filing clerks advise and assist you in complying with state and municipal lobbying laws.
+We are attorneys who do not lobby -- our sole focus is helping to ensure you are protected and in compliance.

 Key issues we address with clients include:

 • What is (and what is not) lobbying?

 • Am I required to register as a lobbyist?